Contact Us

 contrapasso: Seen in Dante's Inferno and carries the idea of the punishment befitting the crime.
 In the version of Hell Dante visits, punishments are limited to what the sinners had done wrong on earth.

-convention: literary rule, practice or custom, which has been established through frequent and common usage in texts.
+convention: A literary rule, practice or custom, which has been established through frequent and common usage in texts.

 couplet: A pair of rhyming lines in verse, e.g The dog ate the cat/But forgot about the bat.